grafi-tt/sayhisort/README.md

 ### Sorting unique keys

-It's negligible at now, so isn't worth of micro-optimization.
+Its cost is negligible at now, so it isn't worth of micro-optimization.

 To de-interleave imitation buffer, bin-sorting is used if the data buffer can be used as a auxiliary space.
 Otherwise novel O(K logK) algorithm is used, where K is the number of unique keys collected.
 This algorithm iteratively rotate skewed parts.
 See [comments](https://github.com/grafi-tt/sayhisort/blob/1a5833f27aaeeb9c463a971ceabd35f51af4c9a9/sayhisort.h#L476-L485) for detail.

 The data buffer is sorted by ShellSort with [Ciura's gap sequence](https://en.wikipedia.org/wiki/Shellsort#Computational_complexity), which is very fast in practice.
 From theoretical viewpoint, time complexity is O(N) even if ShellSort were O(K^2).
 Actual worst-case time complexity is likely much better.

-### Rotation sub-algorithm
+### Rotation sub-algorithm detail

 Uses [Helix rotation](https://github.com/scandum/rotate#helix-rotation) for large data, because of it's simple control flow and memory cache memory friendliness.
 Switches to triple reversal when data becomes small, to avoid integer modulo operation in Helix rotation.

-### Binary search sub-algorithm
+### Binary search sub-algorithm detail

 Uses [monobound binary search](https://github.com/scandum/binary_search).
 In general, the number of comparison to identify an item from N choices is at most ceil(log2(N)).
 It always performs this fixed number of comparisons.
 Though there maybe a redundant comparison, branch prediction improvement certainly wins.

-### Optimal sequence division
+### Optimal sequence division technique

 Data are divided to sequences as evenly as possible if the input length is non-power-of-2.
 In principle, the length of each sequence is treated as a rational number.
 Actual implementation uses bit operations for the sake of efficiency.
 The author knew this technique from [WikiSort](https://github.com/BonzaiThePenguin/WikiSort/blob/master/Chapter%202.%20Merging.md).